Simisticot/bingus/README.md

 ## Known bugs
 - The shuffle button shuffles text and the checked state but not the winning state.
-- Winning cells can be unchecked leading to apparent lines not registering.
+- Cells that should make two lines winning only affect a single one

 ## Planned features
 - Custom card dimensions